 ...the active power or manifest energy that pervades all of existence and is represented in feminine names and forms.If you can imagine that energy as an infinite ocean of raging white light, then understand that the light is LOVE, which is to say, the Sat Chit Ananda (Being, Consciousness, Bliss) that is the Divine's eternal condition, then you might be able to take the analogy a little further and imagine that you can prismatically diffuse a basically endless spectrum of emotion from that love, just as you can visible and invisible light from the radiation of the sun.

 By focusing that high voltage emotion on an image held in the imagination, one either deliberately chosen or one that arises spontaneously from the unconscious, you can have the experience of that Deity incarnating in your consciousness.
-It's kind of like holding up a stained glass window to the light of the dawning sun.
+It's kind of like holding up a stained glass window to the light of dawn.
 In plain language: the Goddess will talk to you.
-You can relate to it as a Person.
+You can relate to Her as a Person.
 That's really the point of phonomancy: it makes consistently available that kind of peak experience.
 It can be so overwhelming that its "reality" is a moot point.
 It feels absolutely real.
 It has real effects on your body.
 It will change you.

 Perhaps unsurprisingly, this literal miracle grows more convincing the higher the dose you're working with.
 All the training that phonomancy imposes is ultimately focused on this goal: an up-close-and-personal tête-à-tête with the divinity of your choice.
 It's a set of techniques that makes the Beatific Vision available to the modern person who doesn't have the option (or the desire) to spend decades in isolated contemplation.
 Phonomancy can help return the mystical experience to its rightful place at the center of religious practice.

-What phonomancy offers is a method for achieving practical self-actualization.
+What phonomancy offers is a practical method for achieving self-actualization.
 When I read lists of the characteristics of self-actualized people, it really seems that these days I embody many, if not all, of them in a way I simply did not three years ago.
 It is this deep work of laboring to complete challenging cognitive and emotional tasks while under the psychic load of heavy doses of psychedelic medicine that seems to have made the difference.